The Wilderness Grove

 • Mastery play- fires, knife work and knots

-• Object play - water and tree painting
+• Object play - water play and tree painting

 • Role play - stick play